BENEFITING: The Against Malaria Foundation

 EVENT DATE: Nov 28, 2016

-For the next two weeks, philosophers all around the world (and their friends and families!) will be fundraising for one of the most effective charities - the Against Malaria Foundation.
+For the next two weeks, we will be fundraising for one of the most effective charities - the Against Malaria Foundation.

 The Against Malaria Foundation (AMF) fights malaria by distributing insecticide-treated mosquito nets.
 AMF has been rated a top charity by Givewell, Giving What We Can, and The Life You Can Save.
 The organization is widely celebrated in the Effective Altruism movement.